twVolc/LSP-Lidar/README.md

 > read_lidar contains functinos to process saved lidar data.
 This may become deprecated if all data is pulled to local
 > programs and saved together in a different format

-> process_lidar contains a class to process lidar data
+> process_lidar contains a class to process lidar data - basically obsolete now

-> main is a general program which in the end will perform central functions, but currently is quite basic
+> main is a general program which in the end will perform central functions, but currently is quite basic - almost obsolete now